ashaw/nicar2020-d3-maps/class.md

 Using JavaScript, we can do similar things programmatically.

 When making charts in d3, we usually start with empty elements.
-JS creates and then styles the elements.
+The d3 library creates and then styles the elements.

 ### OK let's make the same chart in d3 now.
 We'll get to maps soon!